The Chile Pepper Institute Amy Goldman-Fowler Teaching Garden

 Visitors Welcome

-The Chile Pepper Institute Teaching Garden has been an integral part of the Institute’s teaching program for over fifteen years.
+The Chile Pepper Institute Teaching Garden has been an integral part of the Institute’s teaching program for over 30 years.
 Students, families, and tourists visit and tour our garden each year.
-The garden has over 150 different varieties of chile peppers, including all the main species of Capsicum (C. annuum, C. baccatum, C. chinense, and C. frutescens), from the mildest bell to the hottest habanero.
+The garden has over 150 different varieties of chile peppers, including all the main species of Capsicum (C. annuum, C. baccatum, C. chinense, and C. frutescens), from the heatless bell peppers to the hottest chiles in the world!

 In addition, the garden reveals many of the different diseases, disorders, pests, and problems encountered by chile growers.
 The garden presents an outstanding display of pod shapes, sizes, and colors.
 We hope you enjoy each year’s selection.